SJTU-YONGFU-RESEARCH-GRP/SPRSound/README.md

 ## <span id="database">Database</span>
-Our database is the first open access respiratory sound database in the     pediatric population, aging from 1 month to 18 years old.
+Our database is the first open-access respiratory sound database in the pediatric population, aged from 1 month to 18 years old.
 The respiratory sounds contained in the dataset were recorded at the pediatric respiratory department at Shanghai Children’s Medical Center (SCMC) using Yunting model II Stethoscopes.

 The recordings are saved in .wav format with naming rules as follows: Each name is composed of 5 elements separated with underscores, including the patient number, age, gender, the recording location, and the recording number of the participants.
 1. Patient number (e.g., 65101170)